AEL, SCI, Titagarh Rail, Cochin Shipyard: What Elara says on railway, airport, road & shipping sectors

-Elara Securities, which recently hosted Elara India Infrastructure conference, said it is optimistic on the prospects of shipping and airports and have a 'neutral' view on railways and roads sectors.
-It sees the government spending expenditure picking up from FY26 onwards.
-The domestic brokerage said incremental growth will be seen in sectors such as ports, shipping, aviation, and urban infra, but drift away from traditional sectors such as roads and railways.
+Elara Securities, which recently hosted Elara India Infrastructure conference, said it is optimistic on the prospects of shipping and airports and has a 'neutral' stance on railways and roads sectors.
+The broking firm sees the government spending picking up from FY26 onwards and believes incremental growth will be seen in sectors such as ports, shipping, aviation, and urban infra, but drift away from traditional sectors such as roads and railways.

-In the shipping & ports sector, it mentioned that India targets to become a global maritime powerhouse with an expected investment outlay of Rs 70-80 lakh crore until 2047 across port modernization, shipbuilding & repair, port-led industrialisation and green initiatives.
+In the shipping & ports sector, Elara mentioned that India targets to become a global maritime powerhouse with an expected investment outlay of Rs 70-80 lakh crore until 2047 across port modernisation, shipbuilding & repair, port-led industrialisation and green initiatives.

 "The Sagarmala Development Corporation is likely to act as a catalyst to finance maritime development projects as it has applied for an NBFC license and will tie up with PSU-lending agencies to fund large projects.
 Odisha is taking the lead to allocate land for development of shipping clusters," Elara said.